The Tragic Truth About The Kansas City Chiefs Football Team

 A linebacker's troubled life ended in a murder-suicide

-Few people will remember Jovan Belcher's contributions to the Kansas City Chiefs, but are more likely to recall how the athlete ended his troubled life on December 1, 2012.
-Showing up for practice at Arrowhead Stadium and in front of members of the Chiefs' managerial and coaching staff, he shot himself in the head.
+While few people will remember Jovan Belcher's contributions to the Kansas City Chiefs, they're likely to recall how the athlete died by suicide on December 1, 2012.
+Showing up for practice at Arrowhead Stadium and in front of members of the Chiefs' managerial and coaching staff, Belcher shot himself in the head.
 He was 25.
-The horrific incident was triggered earlier that morning, when he and 22-year-old girlfriend Kasandra Perkins had a heated argument about his overnight carousing.
-According to a Kansas City Star story, Belcher shot Perkins, apologized and kissed her on the forehead.
+The horrific incident was precipiated by an incident earlier that morning, when he and 22-year-old girlfriend Kasandra Perkins had a heated argument about his overnight carousing.
+According to the Kansas City Star, Belcher shot Perkins, apologized, and kissed her on the forehead.
 He also apologized to his mother, who heard the shots, then kissed his infant daughter goodbye.

 While shocking, the news wasn't enough to dissuade the players from canceling an upcoming game against the Carolina Panthers, which they won.
 After that bittersweet victory, teammate Shaun Smith admitted having mixed feelings about the tragedy.
 "I'm going to miss him," he said to The Guardian.
 "But I feel sorry for [Perkins's] family, too, because they lost a loved one.
 We've got to continue to stay strong and stay together."